 This is a note to “future me” (and anyone else it might help) with answers to the questions I’ve pondered in the past.

-- For servers where you previously used the old, pre-Certbot Let’s Encrypt system for installing SSL certs, you can just install Certbot on top and it will just work.
+For servers where you previously used the 2015/2016, pre-Certbot Let’s Encrypt system for installing SSL certs, you can just install Certbot on top and it will just work.
 It will supersede the old certificates without conflict.

-- How do I upgrade Certbot to get around the issue of Let’s Encrypt removing support for domain validation with TLS-SNI-01?
+How do I upgrade Certbot now that Let’s Encrypt have removed support for domain validation with TLS-SNI-01? #

 sudo apt-get install certbot python-certbot-apache.